Program Coordinator, Lecturer

 Her research interests in landscape ecology, climate change, GIScience, remote sensing, and spatial statistics have led her to conduct research in several international and domestic locations, including Scotland, Nicaragua, Alaska, Arkansas, Hawai’i, Washington, and California.

-Rachel’s background and technical skills have enabled her to work in government and private sectors, as well as academia for the past 16 years.
+Isaacs’ background and technical skills have enabled her to work in the public and private sectors, as well as academia, for the past 16 years.
 Private and government institutions include the American Association of Geographers (editorial), NOAA (metadata), National Geographic (video), and environmental compliance for the oil and gas industry with EMS and AK Environmental (GIS, drafting, and surveying).
-Rachel has also worked as a research consultant and instructor for Pennsylvania State University, Bucknell University, and Saint Paul College.
-For the past three years, Rachel has taught a variety of physical geography, human geography, and GIScience courses.
+Isaacs has also worked as a research consultant and instructor for Pennsylvania State University, Bucknell University, and Saint Paul College.
+In recent years, Isaacs has taught a variety of physical geography, human geography, and GIScience courses.

 Isaacs is currently running an environmental research consulting firm specializing in the impacts of climate change, land use/landcover assessments, wetland conservation, and precision agriculture.